pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/azure/index.md

 # The content below is meant help you get started and to serve as a guide to work by.
 Feel free to adjust it needed for your template.
 ---

 The Azure Serverless Application template deploys a serverless application on Azure with Pulumi.
-It deploys an [Azure Storage Blob account]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccount" >}}) that's configured with a [container for static website hosting]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccountstaticwebsite" >}}) and an [Azure function]({{< relref "/registry/packages/azure-native/api-docs/web/webappfunction" >}}) that runs the business logic.
+It deploys an [Azure Storage Blob account]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccount" >}}) that's configured with a [container for static website hosting]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccountstaticwebsite" >}}) and an [Azure function]({{< relref "/registry/packages/azure-native/api-docs/web/webappfunction" >}}) that runs the business logic, which is written in the same language as the template.
 The application uses an [App Service plan]({{< relref "/registry/packages/azure-native/api-docs/web/appserviceplan" >}}) by default.
 The template ships with a placeholder website that displays the current time to give you a working Pulumi project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi $CLOUD $ARCHITECTURE template](./architecture.png)